CodeYourFuture/JavaScript-Core-1-Challenges/challenge-cowsay-one/readme.md

 I would say one is that we want to be able to pass in arguments, not just always say moo.
 How could we make the cow say Baaaa?

 Remove the hardcoded "Mooooo".
-Can you pass a different string in the command line?
+Can you pass a different string in the command line without making any other changes to any files?

 ### node